-Girls may wear: Girls may not wear: Smart skirts, playsuits, dresses, shorts, culottes or any other smart garment which is no shorter than the tips of the pupil's fingers when held straight down by her sides.
-Smart trousers of any colour, pattern or shape (no jeans, jogging bottoms, tracksuit bottoms, dungarees, combat or cargo trousers).
-Any smart top, jumper, cardigan or jackets which is not see through, cropped, or very low cut.
-A Queen's Gate PE hoodie.
-Small plain studs or huggies/ sleepers for pierced ears (one in each ear lobe, and no other piercings).
-Earrings must be removed for PE.
-A simple neck chain with a religious symbol Any other jewellery (Sixth Formers may wear discreet jewellery) Make-up, including nail varnish (Sixth Formers may wear discreet make-up and nail varnish) Mini-skirts or floor-length skirts (floor length skirts are dangerous in a building with so many stairs).
-Jeans, tracksuit bottoms, leggings, jogging bottoms, dungarees, combat or cargo pants (Sixth Formers may wear jeans) Hooded tops (that are not Queen's Gate PE Hoodies) inside the school building during the school day (Sixth Formers may wear hoodies).
-Cropped or low-cut tops.
-Any clothing with inappropriate slogans or writing.
+Girls may wear: Girls may not wear:

+- Smart skirts, playsuits, dresses, shorts, culottes or any other smart garment which is no shorter than the tips of the pupil's fingers when held straight down by her sides. - Smart trousers of any colour, pattern or shape (no jeans, jogging bottoms, tracksuit bottoms, dungarees, combat or cargo trousers). - Any smart top, jumper, cardigan or jackets which is not see through, cropped, or very low cut. - A Queen's Gate PE hoodie. - Small plain studs or huggies/ sleepers for pierced ears (one in each ear lobe, and no other piercings).
+Earrings must be removed for PE. - A simple neck chain with a religious symbol - Any shoe, trainer or boot which is not backless, high heeled or platform. - Correct Queen's Gate PE kit may be worn on any day.

+- Any other jewellery (Sixth Formers may wear discreet jewellery) - Make-up, including nail varnish (Sixth Formers may wear discreet make-up and nail varnish) - Mini-skirts or floor-length skirts (floor length skirts are dangerous in a building with so many stairs). - Jeans, tracksuit bottoms, leggings, jogging bottoms, dungarees, combat or cargo pants (Sixth Formers may wear jeans) - Hooded tops (that are not Queen's Gate PE Hoodies) inside the school building during the school day (Sixth Formers may wear hoodies). - Cropped or low-cut tops. - Any clothing with inappropriate slogans or writing. - Frayed, ripped clothing or deliberately scruffy or grungy clothing. - Backless sandals, high-heeled or platform shoes which may be dangerous in a building with so many stairs. - Tattoos of any description. - Hair should not be dyed an artificial colour, for example blue or purple. - Hair may be worn in any style but should be tied or fastened away from the face if necessary for safety, for example during science experiments or for sports.

-All pupils should own more formal outfit including shoes that are not trainers.
+All pupils should own more formal outfits including shoes that are not trainers.
 For example, a suit, or a dress and jacket to be worn for occasions such as the Carol service or Open Evenings.
 A letter will be sent home in advance of occasions when your daughter is expected to dress more formally.